jarusll/the-logs/index.md

 I noticed the two task I plan for the day need to be related.
 I'll keep that mind.
 I suppose I could edit & draw on Sundays.

 I successfully mirrored my repos to bitbucket with ansible.
 Now to cronify it.
+Added the mirroring playbook to cron.
+I'll check it at night if its working.

 # 2022-04-14